yamil1293/VWAPCalculationsAndMoneyFlow/readMe.md

 ![](demo.png)

 ## Installation
-Needs Visual Studio and a connection to Bloomberg Terminal to run this Windows Form.
+Needs Visual Studio and a connection to Bloomberg Terminal in order to run this Windows Form.

 ## Instructions
 The VWAP & Money Flow Calculator works by inputting a stock symbol in its respective field.
 Then by pressing Start, the form will provide the Price, Volume and VWAP numbers in their respective fields and plot them on a graph in real time.

 * Created using Visual Studio 2010 as a Windows Forms Project
-* Requires a connection to the Bloomberg Terminal for this project to work

 ## Meta
 [Yamil Burgos](https://github.com/yamilburgos/) – yamil.burgos1293@gmail.com